SPY: A Magnet System for a High-pressure Gaseous TPC Neutrino Detector: Introduction

 A key aim of the DUNE experiment is to measure neutrino interaction rates from which the oscillation probabilities for muon (anti)neutrinos to either remain the same flavor or oscillate to electron (anti)neutrinos can be extracted.
 The DUNE Far Detector, located at the Sanford Underground Research Facility, $1300\unit{km}$ away from the neutrino source at Fermilab, will measure the neutrino interaction rate after oscillations.
 The Near Detector complex, located on the Fermilab site $\simeq570\unit{m}$ from the neutrino target, will measure the un-oscillated neutrino flux, providing the experiment’s control sample.
 A robust understanding of the neutrino flux at the source will require measurements both on and off the beam axis at the near site, in addition to continuous monitoring of the on-axis flux which will be done by a beam monitor called SAND (System for on-Axis Neutrino Detection).

 Detailed studies of the neutrino flux both on and off axis will be be done using a modular liquid argon detector with pixel readout called ND-LAr, supplemented by an iron range stack to measure the momentum of muons exiting ND-LAr.
 This will be the initial configuration.
 In order to meet all of DUNE's physics goals, a detector that can measure neutrino interactions on argon with a precision even better than in ND-LAr is needed, however.
 This detector must also measure the momentum of muons that exit ND-LAr as mentioned above.
 A proposal for this enhanced Near Detector, called ND-GAr, includes a high-pressure (10 bar) gaseous argon time projection chamber (HPgTPC) system~\cite{Mart_n_Albo_2017} surrounded by an electromagnetic calorimeter where both are in a magnetic field.
 ND-GAr must also be designed to be movable and to operate in multiple positions.
-The DUNE Near Detector system including ND-GAr is shown in Figure~\ref{fig:ND}.
+The movable components of the near detector (ND-LAr + TMS and then ND-LAr + ND-GAr) will move approximately 30 m off axis which corresponds to approximately 3$^\circ$.
+The detectors will be mounted on 200 t capacity motorized Hilman skates~\cite{site:Hilman}.
+See Figure~\ref{fig:Stayed-head}.
+Cryogenics, power, communications are provided via a flexible energy chain design~\cite{site:EChain}.
+The complete DUNE Near Detector system including ND-GAr is shown in Figure~\ref{fig:ND}.
+In order to maximize muon acceptance, the distance between ND-LAr and ND-GAr (active to active) is kept to a minimum and is approximately 3.5m.

+Magnet options that were considered for ND-GAr included a room temperature dipole similar to the UA1 magnet and 5 superconducting coils in a Helmholtz configuration~\cite{Bross:2019ynq,instruments5040031}.
+We eventually became aware of a magnet produced by ASG Superconductors in Italy for the Multi Purpose Detector (MPD) at the NICA Collider at JINR~\cite{MPD-JINR}.
+The MPD-JINR magnet has a smaller bore than is required for ND-GAr, but otherwise meets all the requirements for the ND-GAr magnet.
+In addition ASG felt that they could deliver a solenoid magnet suitable for ND-GAr at a cost significantly below our estimated cost for the Helmholtz coil system.
+The magnet group within ND-GAr then focused on a solenoid solution which has now become the baseline design.
+The ND-GAr solenoid design closely follows the concepts developed for the MPD-JINR magnet.